-California's striking it rich.
+Opinion: California’s striking it rich.

 Looks like I'm not the only one who thinks California's a pretty big deal this election season.
 With Iowa and New Hampshire out of the way, papers from around the state (and even one in the U.K.) are looking hopefully for a starring role on Super Tuesday.
 Here's a roundup:

-"California mail-in voters a primary target," The Times punned yesterday.
+‘California mail-in voters a primary target,’ The Times punned yesterday.

 The Sacramento Bee eyes Golden State independents, who could make or break the Democrats this year:

+A twist in California this year will allow the state’s ‘decline-to-state’ voters to cast ballots for Democratic Party candidates in the state’s Feb.
+5 primary – but not for Republicans.
 This could make a difference.
 In New Hampshire on Tuesday, analysts said nonpartisan voters significantly boosted the tallies of Democrat Barack Obama and Republican John McCain.
 There, independents can vote for candidates of either party.

-"But," today's L.A Times reports, "some strategists believe California's Latino voters could boost Clinton, who is more popular in that group than Obama."
+‘But,’ today’s L.A Times reports, ‘some strategists believe California’s Latino voters could boost Clinton, who is more popular in that group than Obama.’

 That's good news for Clinton, who may have to place a lot of her eggs in California's basket.
 According to the Huffington Post:

-At the same time, some top independent expenditure groups supporting Clinton have been exploring the creation of an anti-Obama "527 committee" that would take unlimited contributions from a few of Clinton's super-rich backers and from a handful of unions to finance television ads and direct mail designed to tarnish the Illinois Senator's image.
+A panicked and cash-short Clinton campaign is seriously considering giving up on the Nevada caucuses and on the South Carolina primary in order to regroup and to save resources for the massive 19-state mega-primary on February 5.
+At the same time, some top independent expenditure groups supporting Clinton have been exploring the creation of an anti-Obama ‘527 committee’ that would take unlimited contributions from a few of Clinton’s super-rich backers and from a handful of unions to finance television ads and direct mail designed to tarnish the Illinois Senator’s image.

 Panicking about Obama's head start with the mail-in crowd?